0xPolygonID/docs/docs/faqs/content/issuer-node-error-the-issuer-did-does-not-exist-in-the-database.md

 ---
 id: issuer-node-error-the-issuer-did-does-not-exist-in-the-database
-title: Issuer DID Not Found in Database
+title: "Error: Issuer DID Does Not Exist in the Database"
-sidebar_label: Issuer DID Not Found
+sidebar_label: Issuer DID Does Not Exist
 description: Troubleshooting when the provided DID does not exist in the database.
 keywords:
   - faq